 Cold Water Safety

 If you grew up in the Pacific Northwest, or anywhere else with cold waters, you often learn about hypothermia.
 What you may not know is that cold-water shock and swim failure are risks that come before hypothermia.
-If you survive a fall into cold water long enough to get hypothermia — you're lucky.
 Many drowning victims die within minutes of going overboard due to cold-water shock.

 Risks of Cold-Water Immersion